Drinking Water: Groundwater Standards

 Bacteria (Escherichia coli)

-The groundwater standards for Escherichia coli (E.coli) were recommended in Cycle 10 (2019).
-The rule to adopt these standards was approved by the Governor on February 2, 2023.
+DHS recommended groundwater standards for the bacteria Escherichia coli (E.coli) in Cycle 10 (2019).* The rule to adopt these standards was approved by the Governor on February 2, 2023.

 E. coli are a group of coliform bacteria that are present in the intestinal tract of mammals.
 They are used to indicate the presence of fecal contamination in groundwater.
 Exposure to pathogens in drinking water can cause flu-like illness (diarrhea, nausea, vomiting, fever).